hpcleuven/VscDocumentation/source/access/ondemand/vscode-tunnel.rst

        * Tier-2 Hydra
        * Tier-2 Anansi

-.. include:: vscode-symlink.rst

 How to connect
 --------------

 To connect to the VS Code tunnel, follow these steps:

 #.
 In the web portal, under the 'Interactive Apps' menu, choose 'VS Code
-   Tunnel', select the resources and launch your job by clicking the ``Launch`` button.
-Once your job has started, connect by clicking the ``Connect`` button.
+   Tunnel', select the resources and click the ``Launch`` button to launch your job.
+Once your job has started, click the ``Connect`` button to connect.

 #.
 A first browser tab or window opens, showing a terminal session, and you are
    asked 'How would you like to log in to Visual Studio Code?'.
 Select 'Microsoft